James Ward-Prowse Next Club Odds: Saints skipper linked to West Ham, Newcastle, Tottenham and Aston Villa

 Newcastle

-Squad depth is going to be key for Newcastle next season if they want to keep up their consistency throughout the campaign.
+After securing Champions League football, squad depth is going to be key for Newcastle next season if they want to keep up their consistency throughout the campaign.

+This is where players like Ward-Prowse come in to help bolster that midfield.
 Though the fee won’t matter too much to Newcastle’s Saudi owners, they can certainly be more competitive when bidding for the player if the price is set a lot lower.

-Spurs are in need of some fresh talent to revitalise their squad and a player like Ward-Prowse could be exactly what they need.
+After appointing Ange Postecoglou as manager, Spurs are in need of some fresh talent to revitalise their squad and a player like Ward-Prowse could be exactly what they need.

 The Tottenham squad is already full of stars, they’re just lacking some key players to get the ball rolling.
 Ward-Prowse isn’t the biggest name but he’s the type of player to come in and do exactly the job he’s meant to do.

-Tottenham lack creativity in the midfield and with their options in the middle being incredibly limited, they’ve had to rely on the same two players: Hojbjerg and Skipp.
+Tottenham lack creativity in the midfield and with their options in the middle being limited, they’ve had to rely on the same two players: Hojbjerg and Skipp.
 This is no disrespect towards them but you can’t rely on two players to be your midfield options and they can aim a lot higher than those two.

 Ward-Prowse would add stability to the midfield and could even free up his former Saints teammate Hojbjerg a little bit more to run his defensive duties.
 The Southampton man also adds goals to any midfield with his freekicks which he can score from just about anywhere on the pitch.